Web Security

 by Scott McKellar

+Compiling microservices has become the leading method of application development.
+And while microservices have many strengths, their mass adoption has introduced serious cybersecurity risks.
 An application can be made up of hundreds of microservices, each with their own entry points and flaws, increasing your attack services exponentially.

-What is a microservice?
+What Is a Microservice?

 A microservice is a software module that carries out a specific, narrowly targeted task.
-Each module functions independently with its own data storage and can be replaced, connected to or transferred from one project to another.
+Each module functions independently with its own data storage and can be replaced, connected to, or transferred from one project to another.
 Each microservice functions a separate service, and by arranging them in different ways, you can create a powerful application that can serve many functions.
 Effectively, they work as a single brick in a shifting wall of software architecture.

 The strength of microservices is that each is independent and different.
-Each has its own set of APIs, its own data entry and exit points and its own communication methods.
+Each has its own set of APIs, its own data entry and exit points, and its own communication methods.
 Microservices may also have been designed in different environments, using different programming languages.

 This mix introduces complexity, with each application potentially being made up of hundreds of microservices.
 You can test each microservice for flaws, such as the high-profile recent log4j zero-day vulnerability, but this process is a knotty one: